Guide to Continuity of Teaching

 How can I remotely communicate updates, changes and timely news to some or all students about HVCC, the class, their work and grade status?

-- Blackboard Send Email Tool: Send email to individual students, groups of students, or the entire class.
-You can send email from the Send Email link on your course menu or from the Grade Center.
-(Remember, you can only send email from Blackboard you can’t read it.)
+• Brightspace Email Tool: Send emails to individual students, groups of students, or the entire class.
+You can send emails from the Envelope icon on the Brightspace menu bar.

-How to Send Email through Blackboard - Blackboard Announcement Tool: Post timely information within each class in Blackboard and send it out to students as an email notification.
+• Brightspace Announcement Tool: Post timely information within each class in Brightspace and send it out to students as an email notification.
 The announcement will remain in the course until deleted providing a single source for students.
 You can control its visibility by using date restrictions as needed.

-How to Create Announcements in Blackboard - Feedback and status using Blackboard Grade Center: Display grades to students by manually entering grades into columns, displaying grades from Blackboard graded activities, as well as providing feedback to students through comments and annotations.
-Students can access their My Grades view from a course or the global navigation menu, on a computer or a device.
+• Feedback and status using Brightspace Grades: Display grades to students by manually entering grades into columns, displaying grades from Brightspace graded activities, and providing feedback to students through comments and annotations.
+Students can access their Grades view from the Grades menu bar in any course on a computer or a device.

-- Blackboard Discussion Board: The Discussion Board tool offers threaded discussion forums that allow participants to create a thread or respond to an existing thread making it an easy and organized written discussion for others to read and follow.
-This tool offers multi-directional, asynchronous communication, interaction, and collaboration space within a Blackboard course.
+• Brightspace Discussions: The Discussions tool offers threaded discussion forums that allow participants to create a thread or respond to an existing thread making it an easy and organized written discussion for others to read and follow.
+This tool offers multi-directional, asynchronous communication, interaction, and collaboration space within a Brightspace course.
 These can also be graded.

-How to Create Forums in Blackboard - VoiceThread: You can use this tool for asynchronous discussions that combine audio, video, and text.
-This tool can be found within Blackboard through a content area, using Tools.
-Create voice-over, video or annotations using a computer, phone, or a device.
+• VoiceThread: You can use this tool for asynchronous discussions that combine audio, video, and text.
+This tool can be found within Brightspace through a content module, using Existing Activities.
+Create voice-over, video, or annotations using a computer, phone, or a device.
 This can also be graded.

-How can I have whole class, live, robust discussions during my usual class time?
+How can I have a whole class, live, robust discussions during my usual class time?

-- Zoom: A web conferencing tool that allows many individuals to join the same meeting in real-time.
+• Zoom: A web conferencing tool that allows many individuals to join the same meeting in real-time.
 Features include screen sharing, presentation modes, and the ability to record.
-Access Zoom inside Blackboard in the Tools area of Content, or directly from the HVCC Zoom website.
+Access Zoom inside Brightspace in the Tools area of Content, or directly from the HVCC Zoom website.

-How to use Blackboard Collaborate Ultra - Office 365: Like Google Docs, Office 365 shared documents allow you to work on documents together in real-time for brainstorming, problem-solving, group and teamwork.
+• Office 365: Like Google Docs, Office 365 shared documents allow you to work on documents together in real-time for brainstorming, problem-solving, group and teamwork.
 Commenting features extend the communication between you and your students.
-All faculty, staff and students have access to Office 365 through the campus website or directly at https://login.microsoftonline.com/.
+All faculty, staff, and students have access to Office 365 through the campus website or directly at https://login.microsoftonline.com/

 Continuity of Lectures